makrai/notes/butt06-case.md

   * can be expressed in a variety of ways and some
-  * fundamental ingredients are volitionality or control over the action, telicity or completion of the action, the affectedness of the object, and the focus placed on the actor vs. the object, realis or irrealis mood, and punctuality of the action
+  * fundamental ingredients are volitionality or control over the action, telicity or completion of the action, the affectedness of the object, and the focus placed on the actor vs the object, realis or irrealis mood, and punctuality of the action
     (compare these factors to Dowty’s Proto-Role entailments, section 5.4)
   * highly transitive if a high number of these ingredients are present